Mixed martial arts (MMA) is often referred to as the world’s fastest growing sport with an estimated 449 million followers worldwide.

 With the common goal of achieving sport recognition from the Olympic movement, WMMAA merged with IMMAF in 2018 to create a super-federation, under the banner of IMMAF.

-The purpose of IMMAF is to further the development and recognition of the sport of mixed martial arts, enabling international competition through the organization of national MMA federations around the world.
+The purpose of IMMAF is to further the development, recognition and regulation of the sport of MMA, enabling international amateur competition through the organisation of national MMA federations around the world.

-IMMAF is focused on developing MMA as an international sport, from the recreational level to the elite level, driving the development of common sets of rules, safety regulations, structure, mutual exchanges and so forth.
-MMA is no different from other sports and for it to keep growing there is a need to support and highlight the grass root movement of recreational athletics as well as create possibilities for a world class elite sports movement.
-You can read more about this under The Safety ladder.
+IMMAF is focused on developing MMA as an international sport, from the recreational level to the elite, driving the development of common sets of rules, safety regulations, structure, progression pathways and mutual exchange.
+MMA is no different from other sports: For its positive growth, there is a need to support the grass roots movement of recreational athletics, alongside the creation of opportunities for a world class, amateur sports movement.

-IMMAF is focused on working towards gaining formal and informal worldwide recognition for the sport of MMA.
-Formal recognition is needed on every level – regional, national and global.
-Through the support of an international federation we hope to see national federations receiving formal support from key sports organizations and of course approval from the government of their respective countries.
-Informal recognition is also important and the IMMAF will work to support a more correct and accepting view of MMA with the general public, sports fans, journalists, politicians, businesses etc.
+IMMAF is focused on gaining worldwide recognition for the sport of MMA.
+Official recognition is needed on every level – regional, national and global – to enable safeguarding, minimise risk and to increase opportunities and benefits for the sport’s participants.
+Through our support we hope to see an increasing number of national federations achieve government and National Olympic Committee recognition, as well as support from their other significant sports organisations.
+Informal recognition is also important and the IMMAF works continually to improve the image of amateur and recreational MMA in the eyes of the general public, sports fans, journalists, politicians and businesses alike.